michaelseman/Portfolio/CreatingAnNBADatabase2022/README.md

 * an SQL to create the database along with some sample queries.
 * a python notebook containing the code used to webscrape
 * an htm file used in conjuction with that python notebook

+https://www.kaggle.com/datasets/vivovinco/nba-player-stats is the source for the player stats .csv